CptSpooky/Pawsibility/README.md

 ![Results2](https://user-images.githubusercontent.com/66426144/89742395-7c4b0780-da67-11ea-96fe-036335ee7b54.png)

 The createList functions generates the list of animals pulled by the conditions set by the user which were stringed together in the API url.
-Due to the incomplete database we decided to filter out pets that did not have a photo stored.
-Within the If conditional that builds the html for the list, a secondary If conditional tests the firstValidIndex (which originally is set to -1) to see if its less than 0, if so then no list is generated because the first index would have to be 0 if any results were generated.
-This is again tested outside of the for loop conditional with another If firstValidIndex is less than 0 (no results were found) create an html modal to lead the user to the home page.
+Due to the incomplete database we decided to filter out pets that did not have a photo stored and it caused a discrepency with the animal on the list vs the animal shown on the card.
+This was fixed by comparing indexs with firstValidIndex which is permanently set to the index of the first animal who has a photo.
+This is so that the pet card index matches the index on the list.

 ![Results3](https://user-images.githubusercontent.com/66426144/89742397-7ead6180-da67-11ea-8351-ef55bcaafbb4.png)